DHTMLX/docs-kanban/docs/api/internal/js_kanban_exec_method.md

 });
 // select the card with the 1 ID board.api.exec("select-card", { id: 1 });
-// add new card without sending changes to the sever board.api.exec("add-card", {
+// add new card without sending changes to the server board.api.exec("add-card", {
 	columnId: "backlog",
 	skipProvider: true,